Effective, efficient, professional head lice removal

 A nit is the egg of a louse, although people in some countries refer to all head lice as nits.
 Nits are tiny, shiny white, tan, to light grey eggs that are attached to one side of a hair shaft at an angle and do not come off easily.
 Nits are often confused with dandruff.
 If you can remove it or brush it out easily, it is not a nit.

-As you can see in the head lice picture, the lifecycle of a louse goes from egg to nymph to adult.
+As you can see in the head lice picture above, the life cycle of a louse goes from egg to nymph to adult.
 They can be found anywhere, but are often found behind the ears and the nape of the neck, the warmer areas of the head, helping the louse to maintain its body temperature.
 Viable nits (eggs that are most likely to hatch) are found approximately 1/4 inch from the base of the hair shaft.

 Lice can live up to a month and can lay up to 10 eggs a day.
 An egg takes 7-10 days to hatch.
 A nymph is a baby louse.
 A nymph takes 7-10 days to mature into an adult louse.
 Only adults can lay eggs.
 The dark brown eggs are the newly laid eggs.